AdobeDocs/campaign-standard.en/help/integrating/using/export-campaign-data.md

 To do this, add and configure:

-* An **[!UICONTROL Extract file]** activity to extract the targeted data into a CSV file.
+* A **[!UICONTROL Extract file]** activity to extract the targeted data into a CSV file.
 For more on how to configure this activity, refer to [this section](../../automating/using/extract-file.md).

    ![](assets/rtcdp-extract-file.png)